 Garlic salt, Season Salt, Paprika and Pepper to taste

-1 small Onions (optional)
+1 small onion (optional)

 What to do

 Cook your pasta as per the directions on the box.
-You can also place your eggs in your water while pasta is cooking to save time.
+You can also place your eggs in your water while the pasta is cooking to save time.

 Once pasta is completely cooked, drain and rinse with cold water.
 Peel your eggs and chop finely.
 If you add onion (chop finely)

-Once you have continued with this step in a large mixing bowl, add the remaining ingredients to pasta, eggs and onions.
+Once you have continued with this step in a large mixing bowl, add the remaining ingredients to pasta, eggs, and onions.
 Mix well and season to taste.